mozilla/legal-docs/mozilla_privacy_policy/en-US.md

 If you are under 13, we don't want your personal information, and you must not provide it to us.
 If you are a parent and believe that your child who is under 13 has provided us with personal information, please [contact us](http://www.mozilla.org/en-US/privacy/#contact) to have your child's information removed.

-## What if we change this policy?
+## What if we change this privacy policy or any of our privacy notices?

-We may need to change this policy and when we do, we'll notify you.
+We may need to change this policy and our notices.
+The updates will be posted online.
+If the changes are substantive, we will announce the update through Mozilla's usual channels for such announcements such as blog posts and forums.
+Your continued use of the product or service after the effective date of such changes constitutes your acceptance of such changes.
+To make your review more convenient, we will post an effective date at the top of the page.